Cloud-SPAN/01genomics/_episodes/05-logging-onto-cloud.md

 ## Background to AWS

-An Amazon Web Services (AWS) instance is a **remote computer** that runs on AWS infrastructure and that is accessible from any laptop or desktop as described below.
-Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time.
+An Amazon Web Services (AWS) instance is a **remote computer** that runs on AWS infrastructure and that is accessible from any laptop or desktop provided you have the log-in credentials.

-To save time, your instructor has launched an AWS instance for you prior to the course, and connected it to our lesson data and software analysis tools.
-It all works as follows.

-We have a pre-configured copy of the data and software analysis tools needed for this course that is always available to attach to a new AWS instance that is accessible to you as long as you have the log-in credentials to open it.

-To login into your AWS instance for this course, you'll need:
+To log in if you are attending a tutor-led Genomics workshop you will need:
-- the name of your instance and a login key file, both of which you received via email
+- the name of your instance and a login key file
 - the shell/terminal application --- **Windows users** should have already installed the *Git Bash* shell; otherwise follow the directions in the [Setup](../setup)
-- the *secure shell* (**ssh**) application, which is readily available in MacOS, Linux and Windows. **Windows users** will use ssh through Git Bash.
+- the *secure shell* (`ssh`) application, which is readily available in MacOS, Linux and Windows. **Windows users** will use `ssh` through Git Bash.

-As the name implies, **ssh** provides you with a secure (encrypted) way to use a remote *shell*, as simple as this (you do not have to type this yet):
+As the name implies, `ssh` provides you with a secure (encrypted) way to use a remote *shell*, as simple as this (you do not have to type this yet):

  ~~~
- $ ssh -i login-key-instanceNN.pem  csuser@instanceNN-gc.cloud-span.aws.york.ac.uk
+ $ ssh -i login-key-instanceNNN.pem  csuser@instanceNNN.cloud-span.aws.york.ac.uk
  ~~~
  {: .bash}

-A few seconds after you enter that command to the shell in your computer, you will be logged into your AWS instance and start using a (Linux) shell running in your instance.
+Where `NNN` is a three-digit number giving your instance number.

+What you do next depends on whether you did the **[Prenomics module](https://cloud-span.github.io/prenomics00-intro/)**

+## Instructions if you **have** done Prenomics

+Open a terminal and change you directory to the `cloudspan` folder.
+Now go to the section **Login into your instance with ssh** below.

+## Instructions if you **have not** done Prenomics

-## Create a folder for the course
+### Create a folder for the course
 To keep things tidy and easily accessible, create a folder (or directory) to keep everything related to this course: your login key file, your notes, data, etc. If you have completed the Prenomics course, you will have already made a `cloudspan` folder.
 If that is the case, you can ignore the next couple of sets of instructions and instead navigate to your existing folder.

 In theory you can make your Cloud-SPAN directory anywhere in your file system but we recommend making it inside your Desktop folder, to make it easy to access.